E*TRADE Financial Corporation [ETFC] – Is there any real value to ETFC Stock or is it vaporware?

 E*TRADE Financial Corporation [NASDAQ:ETFC]: Analyst Rating and Earnings

-Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
-When it comes to E*TRADE Financial Corporation [ETFC], the most recently available average analyst rating is from the quarter that ends in 12/30/2019.
+Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
+In regards to E*TRADE Financial Corporation [ETFC], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give ETFC an Hold rating.
-This is compared to its latest closing price of $28.98.
+The average 12-month price forecast for this stock is $33.98, with the high estimate being $54.00, the low estimate being $30.00 and the median estimate amounting to $47.50.
+This is compared to its latest closing price of $35.79.

 Fundamental Analysis of E*TRADE Financial Corporation [ETFC]